thoth-tech/handbook/docs/communication/communication.md

 are written down and accessible to everyone in the company.

 ## Guidelines
-1. All announcements to general only
-   __(clarity in notification)__
+1. All announcements to Thoth Tech general channel only __(clarity in notification)__
 1. Use channels for all general to major discussion
 1. Use chat / direct message for private or personal discussion